CallMeSteve/CSL/OSU.md

 [MaFFGeeK](http://us.battle.net/sc2/en/profile/456806/1/MaFFGeeK/): Rank 68 Diamond Terran

-**Note**: Two of OSU's players, kipi and Schnitzel, do not have their correct tags on BNet.
+**Note**: Two of OSU's players, kipi and Schnitzel, do not have their correct tags on the CSL site.
 Hopefully we get a BYE because of that ^_^